plackyhacker/plackyhacker.github.io/shellcodez/x64-calling-conventions.md

 I have named the parameters in the function to show where we would expect to see the values we pass in to it.

 The `main` function calls `MyFunction` and displays the returned value.
+Notice that we are passing six different 64 bit values in via the parameters, this is so we can examine them in the registers and on the stack.

 ## WinDbg